zmaril/skop/README.md

 I think if I had something like this, I would be much happier and so I am burning a few lakes with Claude to see if it make it.

+## Inspiration

+I've been thinking about this sort of thing off and on for a decade now.
+I tried something like this with [bpfquery](https://github.com/zmaril/bpfquery) but it never felt quite right.
+Then I saw a video of [Peter Whidden talking about his very cool thing called Mote](https://www.youtube.com/watch?v=Hju0H3NHxVI) and thought maybe I should try something like that.

 ## Current Features

 Some to none of the above, just an experiment so far.